Stanley Vann

-William Stanley Vann D.Mus Hon FTCL FRCO ARCM (15 February 1910 – 27 March 2010) was an English composer, organist, choral conductor, and choir trainer, primarily in the Anglican cathedral tradition.
+William Stanley Vann Hon FTCL FRCO ARCM (15 February 1910 – 27 March 2010) was an English composer, organist, choral conductor, and choir trainer, primarily in the Anglican cathedral tradition.

 Early life

 Born in Leicester, he started to learn the piano around the age of six.
 He turned to the organ in 1927, achieving his ARCM, ARCO and FRCO diplomas by 1930.